ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Driver and resource group details missing in Tiny Presto API response
+{: #known_issue30105}

+The GET presto_engines API currently returns null for driver and resource_groups when querying Tiny Presto engines, as the new architecture omits driver details from `get_presto_engine` calls; however, existing users can still access driver information through the `/driver_registration` endpoint.

 ## Unable to delete data from columns with special characters in their names
 {: #known_issue22135}